On polarization types of Lagrangian fibrations: Irreducible symplectic manifolds and their fibrations

 \begin{defin}A compact Kähler manifold $X$ is called \emph{hyperkähler} or \emph{irreducible holomorphic symplectic} if $X$ is simply connected and $H^0(X, \Omega_X^2)$ is generated by a nowhere degenerate holomorphic two--form $\sigma$. \end{defin} Note that $\sigma$ is automatically symplectic since every holomorphic form on a compact Kähler manifold is closed.

-The most basic example is provided by the Douady space $S^{[n]}$ of $n$ points for a K$3$ surface $S$ which parametrizes zero--dimensional subspaces of $S$ of length $n$.
+The irreducible holomorphic symplectic manifolds of dimension two are precisely the K$3$ surfaces.
+The most basic higher dimensional example is provided by the Douady space $S^{[n]}$ of $n$ points for a K$3$ surface $S$ which parametrizes zero--dimensional subspaces of $S$ of length $l(Z) \coloneqq \dim_{\CC} \ko_Z(Z) = n$.
 A. Beauville \cite{Bea84} showed that $S^{[n]}$ is an irreducible holomorphic symplectic manifold of dimension $2n$.
-A complex manifold is called of \emph{$\kdrei$--type} if it is deformation equivalent to $S^{[n]}$ for a K$3$ surface $S$. \\
+An irreducible holomorphic symplectic manifold is called of \emph{$\kdrei$--type} or \emph{$\kdrei$--type manifold} if it is deformation equivalent to $S^{[n]}$ for a K$3$ surface $S$. \\

 The second cohomology $H^2(X,\IZ)$ of any irreducible holomorphic symplectic manifold $X$ admits the well known \emph{Beauville--Bogomolov--Fujiki} quadratic form $q_X$ which is non--degenerate and of signature $(3, b_2(X) - 3)$, see \cite[23.3]{huy1}.
 The associated bilinear form is denoted by $(\cdot, \cdot)$.
 On an abstract lattice we also denote the bilinear form by $(\cdot, \cdot)$.
-The lattice $H^2(X,\IZ)$ with the Beauville--Bogomolov--Fujiki form is a deformation invariant of the manifold $X$.
-For manifolds of $\kdrei$--type this lattice is isometric to the \emph{$\kdrei$--type lattice}
+The lattice $H^2(X,\IZ)$ with the Beauville--Bogomolov--Fujiki form is invariant under deformations of the manifold $X$.
+For manifolds of $\kdrei$--type, $n \neq 1$, this lattice is isometric to the \emph{$\kdrei$--type lattice}